mtitus83/MMM-Starlight/README.md

 # MMM-SunSigns

-A MagicMirror² module that displays horoscopes for specified zodiac signs for various time period.
+A MagicMirror² module that displays horoscopes for specified zodiac signs for various time periods.

 ## Disclaimer